|

 sign).
 By this time our ranks had swollen to fourteen muskets plus myself.
 There were uniformed Loyalists, Germans, a 23rd regiment grenadier and

 an assortment of men in red coats of questionable affiliation.
+Ultimately under the command of Lt.
+Col Campbell,

 the plan was for the main red coated force to come ashore with the Royal Navy at the creek while the green coated Rangers